 Overland Travel in Asia

 Drive from the taiga in Siberia and Mongolia’s empty steppe down to Central Asia.
-In Kyrgyzstan and Kazakhstan, old traditions and rich culture go hand in hand with mind-blowing landscapes that invite you to rough camp and go for a hike.
+In Central Asia, old traditions and rich culture go hand in hand with mind-blowing landscapes that invite you to rough camp and go for a hike.

 Don’t miss out on Iran’s famed sense of hospitality when you drive from the Aegean Coast in Turkey to Bangladesh’s flooded plains.